gregjhansell97/hive-map/README.md

 A **location** is an abstract point that information can be published to.
 A **destination** publishes information to a targeted location.
 Both location and destination instances use **sockets** to communicate with other instances across a network.
-The system is event driven; the delivery of information to a location is the event.
+The system is event driven: the event is the delivery of information to a location.

 ![ ](docs/diagrams/node_interaction_01.png)

-In the diagram above, each node has either a location instance *L* or a destination instance *D*.
+In the diagram above, each node has a location instance *L* or a destination instance *D*.
 The network is the connections between the nodes.
 The green-node's destination instance cannot directly publish information to the blue-node's location instance.
 If the green-node's destination instance publishes information then the yellow-node's